“Where the spirit does not work with the hand, there is no art.”

 I have used the symbol of the dress with arms akimbo at times, outstretched, and at rest.
 The dress/garment becomes a metaphor, a vessel to be filled and entered.
 Collage is also part of my visual vocabulary.
 My interest in botanical illustration of flora and fauna, birds and insects have held a fascination for me.
 My 'Exotica Botanica' series has coupled the photographic images of the Omo people of the Surma, and Mursi tribes of Africa, and how they incorporate plants of their environment with self decoration.
 I've juxtaposed this seemingly 'natural' non western cultural practice with the practice of a European botanical illustration tradition.

-Over the years there have been inspired visual dialogues with artists like Henri Matisse, Romare Bearden, Vermeer, and Bettye Saar.
+Over the years there have been inspired visual dialogues with artists like Henri Matisse, Romare Bearden, Vermeer, Giovanna Garvoni, Paul Gauguin, and Betye Saar.
 I also have the history of art and culture as my pallet for inspiration.
 I use collage, mixed media, sculptural elements, site-specific installations, acrylic and oil painting as my modes of expression, ultimately mining and sharing the geography of my soul as an artist.
-For me there is a well-spring of imagination, inspiration and creativity
+For me there is a well-spring of imagination, inspiration and creativity.